ff6347/doing-papercraft/docs/Laser.md

 - Is the security switch up?

 !!!warning
     The laser does a reference run into the upper right corner.
 If there is any material in the way you could damage the laser head.
+If the distance pushbutton is lower then the grid you also will damage the laser.
 When switching on keep one hand over the emergency switch to shut down everything.
 Just to be safe.

 - Turn the lower key to turn on the laser.